Skip to content

 Cherokee Seebalack (they/them)

 Cherokee Seebalack (they/them) is our Communications and Marketing Manager.
-They work three days a week at the Centre, managing all of our digital channels.
+They work four days a week at the Centre, managing all of our comms channels.
 (If you’ve DM’d us on socials, you’ve probably met them already!)

-Their background is in communications, with over seven years experience working in the charity sector on a wide range of campaigns, publications and projects.
+Their background is in communications and marketing, with nearly ten years of experience working in the charity sector on a wide range of campaigns, publications and projects.

 Alongside their work at the Centre, they provide comms support for other organisations, grassroots groups and charities.
 They’re passionate about telling the stories of LGBTQ+ people and continuing to document the histories of our community.